Tips for eating while traveling

-My family recently returned from a vacation to Northern California and Southern Oregon.
-This vacation was different for us because we flew and typically we load up the minivan and drive.
-Driving gives you more choice and control over the types of foods that your family eats on vacation.
+A few years ago my family went on vacation to Northern California and Southern Oregon and recently we flew to Florida to explore three different national parks.
+These vacations have been different for us because we fly and typically we load up the minivan and drive.
+Driving gives you more choice and control over the travel foods that your family has on vacation.
 I do want to make it clear that I do not control everything my family eats.
 I give choices.
-However, I do like packing my own food on vacation because then I can make sure fruits and vegetables are available.
+However, I do like packing my own travel food on vacation because then I can make sure fruits and vegetables are available.
 If you leave all of the meals to restaurants and fast food joints sometimes the selection is poor or prices are higher than what you want to pay.
-Plus, I nostalgically remember the packed lunches and meals my family would have on vacation growing up, even though at the time I thought, "Why didn't we stop at McDonald's?"
+Plus, I nostalgically remember the packed lunches and meals my family would have on vacation growing up, even though at the time I said, "Why can’t we stop at a restaurant?"

-This time I found the food situation a little more challenging.
-One reason was because we were flying and I did not have a consistent way to keep foods cold because not all the places we were staying had refrigerators and we could not take our large cooler that keeps things cold for up to 5 days.
-A second reason was some of the places we were staying were rather remote and did not have large grocery stores close by, but small markets, therefore, planning ahead or placing an on-line order was not a possibility.
-Now that the trip is over I realize that I probably stressed about it a little too much and wanted to pass along some of the things I have learned and recommendations I have if you and your family are dealing with similar challenges on your vacation.
+On the trips where we fly I find the travel food situation a little more challenging.
+One reason is because when we fly I do not always have a consistent way to keep foods cold because not all the places we stay have refrigerators and we cannot take our large cooler that keeps things cold for up to 5 days.
+A second reason is some of the places we stay are rather remote and we do not have large grocery stores close by.
+After these trips are over I realize I have stressed about the food situation a little too much I and wanted to pass along some of the things I have learned and tips I have if you and your family are dealing with similar challenges on your vacation.

-- Have some shelf stable items that you can make a meal out of for those times that you cannot keep things cold.
-Some of the shelf stable foods that I took on this vacation were shelf stable hummus packets (picture below) and crackers, vacuum packed tuna pouches, nuts, fruits that did not require refrigeration (nectarines and apples worked well), peanut butter packs, and jerky (My oldest son requested this and he keeps saying that his goal is to hike that Appalachian Trail someday so I thought he should start tasting some of the foods that he would need to eat).
+Have some shelf stable items that you can make a meal out of for those times that you cannot keep things cold.
+Some of the shelf stable items I recommend are shelf stable hummus packets and crackers, vacuum packed tuna pouches, nuts, jerky, and fruits that did not require refrigeration (nectarines, plums, pears, oranges, and apples work well), peanut butter packs.

 After reading all this someone might say, “Wouldn’t it be easier to eat out?”
 Notice I mention that I remember the picnics I had with my family on vacation, but do not recall any restaurants we went to.
 That was one of the ways my parents modeled healthy eating habits and financial habits for vacationing.
 Also, this can allow you a little more flexibility as to where you eat some meals.
-This year one of our lunch spots was sitting on a bench along the coastal trail at Redwood National Park while our kids watched for signs of whales in the distance.
+We typically will eat our lunch while hiking.
+Some of our favorite spots include lunch sitting on a bench along the coastal trail at Redwood National Park while our kids watched for signs of whales in the distance, finding a seaside public beach in Maine and watching shrimp and lobster boats coming into the bay, or sitting along side the turquoise waters at a state park in the Florida Keys.
 I do not believe a restaurant would have provided us the same experience.

 Views of snack and lunch spots we have had on previous vacations: